armanatory/100_days_of_ml_code/100DaysOfMLCode/readme.md

 -----
 #### Day 15: December 27th, 2019
 #100DaysOfMlCode #Day15

-Today's Progress: After about one year of being out of my machine learning journey, I've got involved into entrance exam of RahnamaCollege ML camp.
-The contest has brought out the flavour of ML for me.
-I am so vigorous and motivated to start my journey again.
-I'm going to start learning a linear algebra course tonight.
+Today's Progress: After about one year of losing my 100DaysOfMLCode journey, I've got involved in the entrance exam of an ML camp bringing out the flavor of ML in my mind again.
+I'm so vigorous and motivated to get back to my journey and plan to start learning a linear algebra course.

 Thoughts: Learning  ML without reliable and sufficient mathematics infrastructures is like being a sailor who can't swim.

 #### Day 14: January 12th, 2019
-I've continued studying the week 5 sections of machine learning course at Coursera and get much more intuitions about the backpropagation algorithm.
-Despite it seems to be somehow complex at the first glance, it will become understandable after a bit more effort for sure.
+I've continued studying the week 5 sections of the machine learning course at Coursera and get many more intuitions about the backpropagation algorithm.
+Despite it seems to be somehow complex at first glance, it will become understandable after a bit more effort for sure.
 #100DaysOfMlCode #Day14

 #### Day 13: January 10th, 2019
-Get started into the week 5 of machine learning coures.
-In addition, I tried to study calculus in my free times.
+Get started into week 5 of the machine learning course.
+In addition, I tried to study calculus in my free time.
 #100DaysOfMlCode #Day13